 Geography is key.
 There is no point applying for a school, however appealing, if it is logistically out of reach.
-It is essential to take in to account the length of time it would take your child to get to school by school bus or public transport, bearing in mind that most secondary school children will wish to travel independently and it may also be quicker.
+It is essential to take in to account the length of time it would take your child to get to school by school bus or public transport, bearing in mind that most secondary school children will wish to travel independently, and it may also be quicker.

 All schools offer open days or evenings (zoom or in person) when you can visit and get a flavour of the school.
 They will also all have, to varying degrees, representative and informative websites.
-In terms of the day schools, it is pointless and we would argue unhelpful to take your son along on a physical tour as they can become overwhelmed or fixated on a school that is inappropriate for them and it is unlikely to benefit your child to spend hours listening to headteachers saying largely the same thing as each other each time!
-In contrast, there is plenty for your son to gain from simply perusing a school website.
-You may wish to take your son to visit a school once you know what offers he has; even then, as you the adults are making the decision, think carefully as to whether touring a school will potentially give rise to family arguments if he wants a different school from you.
-In contrast, the boarding schools will want to have met your son and you well in advance of the exams-it is much more of a match making process.
+There is a huge amount for your son to gain from simply perusing a school website.
+In contrast, we would suggest that it is unhelpful to take your son along on a physical tour to day schools as they can become overwhelmed or fixated on a school that is inappropriate for them.
+This is not the case with boarding schools, which will want to have met your son and you well in advance of the exams- it is much more of a match making process.
+You may wish to take your son to visit a school once you know what offers he has (unless you are worried that touring a school might give rise to family arguments if he wants a different school from you!).

 When visiting, in person or when looking at their website, it is advisable to take notes to help you remember which school was which - they all have wonderful art, science labs, IT rooms etc. so it is worth trying to make a note of anything really distinctive.
-This helps you and the children when they go for interview, to answer the 'What do you particularly like about our school?' question.
+This also helps you and the children when they go for an interview, to answer the 'What do you particularly like about our school?' question.